openjournals/joss/docs/editing.md

 - Ask Whedon to flag the submission as potentially out of scope with the command `@whedon query scope`.
 This command adds the `query-scope` label to the issue.
 - Mention to the author your reasons for flagging the submission as possibly out of scope, and give them an opportunity to defend their submission.
+- The EiC on rotation will make a final determination of whether a submission is in scope, taking into account the feedback of other editors.

 ### Voting on papers flagged as potentially out of scope